 Nonresident students who withdraw from the College up through the first day of classes in any term shall receive a full refund of tuition.
-Nonresident students who withdraw from the College up through the Friday before first census (the end of the third week for semester-length classes) shall receive a refund of 80% of their tuition.
-Nonresident students who withdraw on the first day of a short-term class will receive a full tuition refund.
-Nonresident students who withdraw from a short-term class within 19% of the days the class is offered will receive an 80% tuition refund.
+Nonresident students who withdraw from the College up through the Friday before first census (the end of the third week for 18-week classes) shall receive a refund of 80% of their tuition.
+Nonresident students who withdraw on the first day of a shortterm class will receive a full tuition refund.
+Nonresident students who withdraw from a shortterm class within 19% of the days the class is offered will receive an 80% tuition refund.
 There will be no other refund of nonresident tuition.